claroline/Claroline/README.md

 ## Limitations

-Firefox downloaded video has a chopped sound and can be properly read **in web browser only**
+- Firefox downloaded video has a chopped sound and can be properly read **in web browser only**
+- Only one process/browser can access the camera/mic device at a time.

 ## Authors